-The Stax IAM role is read-only and provides Stax no access to customer data
+The Stax Cost & Compliance Module IAM role is read-only and provides Stax no access to customer data.

-Stax uses AWS IAM best practices for enabling third-party access to accounts, as described on the AWS site here.
+Stax uses AWS IAM best practices for enabling third-party access to accounts, as described on the AWS website.

 Basically, we help you to create an IAM role which gives Stax safe and secure access to your AWS account APIs.